By Margaret Magnus

 Replacement Trailer – February 25, 2018: Meher Mount purchases used trailer from Buzz Glasky to replace burned trailer.

-Interim Caretaker Cassandra Bramucci Starts – February 23, 2018: Cassandra Bramucci moves her RV to Meher Mount to start as Interim Caretaker.
+Interim Caretaker Cassandra Bramucci Starts – February 23, 2018: Cassandra Bramucci moves her RV to Meher Mount to start as Interim Caretaker until August 15, 2018.

 Water to Pool/Reservoir – March 6, 2018: Electrical restored at the well.
 Water pumped to pool/reservoir.

-Remove Big Eucalyptus – March 8-9, 2018: SCE removes big eucalyptus that threatened electrical wires
+Remove Big Eucalyptus – March 8-9, 2018: SCE removes big eucalyptus that threatened electrical wires.
+Originally tagged on January 8, 2018.

-Plumbing – March-April 2018: In preparation for a new HVAC system, plumbing work is required.
-Also, plumbing in the kitchen and bathroom toilets upgraded.
+Plumbing – March-April 2018: Plumbing for new HVAC system, and kitchen.
+Upgrade bathroom toilets.

 Accounting – March-June, 2018: Track and correctly categorize all expenses, donations, capital improvements, and fire-related costs and reimbursements.

-- Participants: Margaret Magnus, Robert Turnage, Vickie Robertson
+Participants: Margaret Magnus, Robert Turnage, Vickie Robertson (Robertson Bookkeeping Solutions)

-HVAC – March-June 2018: Upgraded and replaced heating and air conditioning system, cleaned air ducts.
+HVAC – March-June 2018: Upgrade and replace heating and air conditioning system; clean air ducts.

 Eric Ashelman in Residence – April 3-8, 2018: Volunteer Eric Ashelman stays at Meher Mount to help with mowing and fire abatement.

-Robert Turnage & Kristina Somma in Residence – April 18-30, 2018: Board member Robert Turnage and his wife Kristina Somma stay at Meher Mount to help with fire recovery and regeneration.
+Robert Turnage & Kristina Somma in Residence – April 18-30, 2018: Board member Robert Turnage and his wife Kristina Somma stay at Meher Mount to help with fire recovery and renewal.

-Make Benches – April 19-21, 2018: Three outdoor benches are made from limbs of Baba’s Tree.
+Benches from Baba’s Tree – April 19-21, 2018: Three outdoor benches are made from limbs of Baba’s Tree.
 Reporters from the Ojai Valley News and Ventura County Star visit to write the story.

-Front Fence Replaced – April 2018: Security fence removed; new iron fence installed.
-Gate painted.
+Burned Front Fence Replaced – April 2018: Security fence removed; new iron fence installed.
+White gate painted black to match fence.

-Electrical System Restored – April 2018: Burned components replaced, electrical boxes upgraded, two poles replaced, permits, inspection, coordination with Southern California Edison
+Electrical System Restored – April 2018: Burned components replaced, electrical boxes upgraded, two poles replaced, permits pulled, inspection, coordination with Southern California Edison

-Water System Restored – April 2018: Burned components replaced, filter upgraded, new pool cover added.
+Water System Restored – April 2018: Burned components at well replaced, treatment filter upgraded, new pool cover added.

-- Participants: Sam Ervin, Ray Johnston, Buzz Glasky, Cassandra Bramucci
+Participants: Sam Ervin, Ray Johnston, Buzz Glasky, Cassandra Bramucci, Hansen Well-Do Service

 Off-site Storage Closed – April 26, 2018: Archival items moved to Meher Mount.
 Items given to Goodwill.
 Library is sorted.
 Extra books available for donations.
 Other materials available free for visitors.